elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_01.md

 # Question 10

-We created using GitHub UI a tag/release of the commit on the main branch which is called called "milestone_1".
+Using GitHub UI, we created a tag/release of the commit on the main branch which is called called "milestone_1".